 Sustained practice together allows you to untangle all those little curlicues and snares of mind.
 The more you become intimate with them,(which begins with owning them) and the more you recognize them, the easier it is to let them go.
 It’s like stories of your childhood.
 At a certain point, they just get boring.
 “Oh, god, what dad did.”
 Yep, he did.
 Okay.
 You are 70 now, get over it.
 Time to change.

 That’s all I’m going to say about teachers.

-I know I have made a committment to be here on Facebook at 9:45 am.
-When I arrive and when my picture is frozen, anxiety arises, embarrassment, because I know there are people starting to tune in, and there’s just a frozen picture of Peter Coyote, who can’t even make this website that kids are using fluidly, behave..
-They’re not going to know if I’m not going to make it.
-Are they going to stick around, and am I blowing it because ….
+I make a commitment to be here on Facebook at 9:45 am.
+When I arrive and when and my picture is frozen, anxiety arises, embarrassment, because I know there are people starting to tune in, and there’s just a frozen picture of Peter Coyote, who can’t even control his website that little kids can use fluidly.
+If I’m not careful, the anxiety will generate all sorts of mental chatter—"They’re not going to know if I’m not going to make it.
+Are they going to stick around?
+Will they worry about mer?”

 Bob Dylan said, “Time is a jet plane.
 It moves too fast.”
 Well, it moves too fast when you are doing something that you like.
 Moves too slowly when you are in prison, or when you are doing something you don’t like.